williamdemeo/Math700Homework/README.md

 ## Tips

 + If you've set up Git properly on your machine, you don't have to enter your GitHub password when you push.
+(If you have any trouble setting up Git or GitHub please ask me about it.)

-+ If you're a fan of Emacs, you will love an emacs package called [magit][], which enables you to commit and push without leaving the emacs editor.
-(If you have any trouble setting this up, please ask me about it.)
++ If you're a fan of Emacs, you will love the emacs package called [Magit][], which enables you to commit and push without leaving the emacs editor.
+(If you have any trouble setting up Magit, please ask me about it.)

 + [This page][] on recording changes to the repository is extremely informative.
 There is a lot of information on that page.
 If you're new to version